denven/yihack-onedrive-uploader/README.md

   - only few instructions you need to run on your terminal
 - unattended upload your video (.mp4) and image (.jpg) files once set up successfully
 - both personal and tenant Microsoft accounts are supported
+- auto organize uploaded folders into multi-levels by months and dates
 - safe auto-clean of your earliest files when storage reaches the specified threshold
 - Re-transmission control is used to assure files upload reliability